 Weight 2.9kg; capacity 38L

-The Cabin Plus is part of Rimowa’s Original Collection, its aluminium chassis available in signature silver, black and a Champagne gold-like titanium, all sporting that iconic grooved design.
+For an alternate, though indeed weightier option, pick the Original Cabin Plus.
+Its aluminium chassis available in silver, black and a Champagne gold-like titanium, all sporting that signature grooved design.

 Samsonite sits comfortably among the world’s top luggage brands.
 Whenever you’re travelling with one, a deep-seated confidence that your belongings are well protected is virtually a given.